-If you’re an adult with a house, a spouse, kids, or any financial liabilities, and you don’t have a life insurance policy already, getting one should be near the top of your to-do-list.
+If you’re an adult with a house, a spouse, kids, or any financial liabilities, and you should consider buying a life insurance policy.
 With life insurance in place, you won’t have to lose sleep worrying about the financial burden your loved ones would inherit if you were to die unexpectedly.

 At the end of the day, it’s smart to think through how much coverage you need and how long it should last.
 However, you should also keep in mind that any coverage is better than nothing.